Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum. Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

 The economic implications extend to the sustainability of the hardware ecosystem itself.
 Servaas Storm asserts that the current industry obsession with scaling parameters is hitting diminishing returns, leaving large infrastructure providers to support low-margin, high-volume inference workloads on expensive, specialized hardware.

 Ultimately, the shift toward open-weight architectures is also driven by a requirement for data sovereignty.
 In their 2025 research, Performance Evaluation of Popular Open-Source Large Language Models in Healthcare, Saif Khairat and colleagues highlight that local deployment provides the requisite security for sensitive information, a factor that renders proprietary, cloud-only models untenable for many regulated industries.
 As Christian Catalini observes in Some Simple Economics of AGI, the future of the field is less about the sheer size of the model and more about the integration of verifiable data, finite human verficiation, and local compute efficiency, signaling a long-term recalibration of how value is captured in the AI technology stack.
+Similar to the thesis in my recent post Bot Shepherds, Catalini points out that the biggest problem with AI is going to be designing intent, and the verification and oversight of agentic decisions, which will ironically create a lot of jobs.

 These trends are converging toward a set of interesting conclusions: